redhousestudio/redhousestudio.github.io/_projects/project1909-Harmonia.md

 ![Benjamin de Murashkin - Harmonia](../../img/project1909-image01.png)

-Benjamin is an accomplished composer, having worked with orchestras and ensembles throughout Scandinavia and beyond.
+Benjamin is a composer and worked with orchestras and ensembles throughout Scandinavia and beyond.
 Studying at conservatories in both Australia and Denmark he brings with him a varied background and an openness to multiple influences.

 Like a moving soundtrack, to no film in particular, Harmonia is an album with a fresh take on what genre-busting between the realms of true classical and electronic music sounds like.